prenigma/testfou/examples/formbot/data/nlufou.md

 - can you list restaurants
 - show me restaurants
 - show me a restaurant please

+## intent:flyplane
+- i want to fly the plane
+- let me fly the plane
+- why not fly the plane
+- let me fly it
+- will fly it

 ## intent:showmeticket
 - can you please show me my ticket